ueman/feedback/README.md

     writing my feedback?
     - Probably because Scaffold.[resizeToAvoidBottomInset](https://api.flutter.dev/flutter/material/Scaffold/resizeToAvoidBottomInset.html)
       is set to true.
 You could set it to false while the user provides feedback.

+## Known Issues
+- Some draggable things like ReorderableListView look strange while dragging.

+Let me know if you are using this in your app, I would love to see it.